-- 5.9 Core Strategy Policy SP18, saved policy EMP9 require the expansion and redevelopment of existing businesses outside development limits to 2) not have a significant adverse effect on the character and appearance of the area and 4) proposals involving the expansion onto adjoining land would not result in the best and most versatile land and the site would be well related to the existing development and well screened. - 5.10 As set out in paragraph 5.4 above, the proposed replacement building is marginally larger than the existing building it is to replace.
+- 5.9 Core Strategy Policy SP18, saved policy EMP9 require the expansion and redevelopment of existing businesses outside development limits to 2) not have a significant adverse effect on the character and appearance of the area and 4) proposals involving the expansion onto adjoining land would not result in the best and most versatile land and the site would be well related to the existing development and well screened.
+The SDC Landscape Character Assessment shows the site is in Character Area 1 - York Fridge West, the area is characterised by flat gently undulating low-lying farmland with areas of woodland scattered throughout the landscape.
+Predominantly arable farmland with a medium-large scale field pattern, defined by mature hedgerows.
+There are generally no distinct landmarks visible on the skylines.
+Skylines are generally undeveloped and dominated by woodland and shelterbelts.
+Therefore, they may be more sensitive to new development.
+The gently undulating landscape offers open, long ranging views in some less enclosed areas and areas of higher elevation such as at the Colton Bridge.
+These areas of greater visibility would be more sensitive to changes. - 5.10 As set out above, the proposed replacement building is marginally larger than the existing building it is to replace.
 The external finishes are to be a goosewing grey composite panel with verge trims which is not dissimilar to the existing building.
 The replacement building and re-cladding will improve the aesthetics of the building and in turn improve the appearance of the area. - 5.11 In terms of expansion onto adjoining land, the land to the west/north was originally agricultural land associated with the Ibbotson's operation, the information provided suggests that this was in agricultural use until 2007 with the new use coming in around 2017.
-In 2018, google images provided by the agent show that the change of use took place, this is within the last 10 years and as such permission is sought for the use of the parcel of land in connection with the operations.
+In 2018, google images provided by the agent show that the change of use took place; this is within the last 10 years and as such permission is sought for the use of the parcel of land in connection with the operations.
 A walkway has been created on the land to the south outside of the original site.
-The applicant advises that this has been created following health and safety guidance to allow a safe route for staff to ensure there is sufficing separation space from vehicles and people.

-- 5.12 Policy EMP9 requires that expansion onto adjoining land should be well related to the development, which it is and be well screened.
-Both parcels of land are screened on all boundaries.
+The applicant advises that this has been created following health and safety guidance to allow a safe route for staff to ensure there is sufficing separation space from vehicles and people. - 5.12 Policy EMP9 requires that expansion onto adjoining land should be well related to the development, which it is and be well screened.
 The proposal involves the removal of the row of trees along the northern boundary of the site.
 These trees have been identified as moderate value in terms of biodiversity.
-The removal of the trees is not considered by officers to have a significant visual impact on the wider countryside when taking account of the mature landscaping within the adjacent site to the north.
+The Tree Consultant has advised that there has been a gradual reduction in tree cover across the site frontage and side.
+The Tree Consultant has visited the site and raises no objections overall as there is planting over the boundary to the north of the site which provides good screening but recommends planting to the east and south boundaries to soften the built form.
 The proposed hedgerows on the north and south boundaries will provide good screening longer term to the site.
-The footpath to the south is made up of loose material to provide a hard surface protected walkway and will not be visible from distant views. - 5.13 DEFRA Maps identify the land as being Grade 2 which is Very Good.
+The footpath to the south is made up of loose material to provide a hard surface protected walkway and will not be visible from distant views.

+5.13 DEFRA Maps identify the land as being Grade 2 which is Very Good.
 In terms of assessing development proposals on agricultural land government guidance states that Grade 2 land is: